 If you are an existing donor, please contact us to let us know of any changes to your personal details.

-The tissue bank publishes a newsletter once a year with multiple sclerosis news and contributes an article to the bi-annual Progress magazine published by Parkinson's UK.
+The tissue bank publishes a newsletter once a year with multiple sclerosis news and occasionally contributes an article to the bi-annual Progress magazine published by Parkinson's UK.
 Copies of our current publications, as well as previous editions, can be found on our newsletters page.